 As Mardi Gras is tied to Easter and the 40 days of Lent, it changes every year.

 Usually Mardi Gras is mid to end of February.
-This year, Easter is quite late.. so Mardi Gras falls on Tuesday the 21st February 2023.
+This year Mardi Gras falls on Tuesday the 13th February 2024.
 Giving you plenty of time to have a crafty morning and get yourself Mardi Gras ready.

 Is Mardi Gras always on a Tuesday?